 North America accounts for over 45% of the embedded systems market owing to the presence of major tech giants like Microsoft and Intel.
 The local talent pool, however, is struggling to meet the demand for engineering talent.
 As of writing this article, Indeed has over 10,000 job ads for embedded engineers in the US.
 LinkedIn shows an even more massive figure — over 71,000 vacancies.

 If you’ve already had to hire embedded developers for your IoT software or hardware development needs, you don’t need me to tell you that the competition for talent is fierce.
-So fierce, in fact, that some companies even move their headquarters to locations that have a larger supply of embedded development professionals.
+So fierce, in fact, that some companies even move their headquarters to locations that have a larger supply of embedded development services professionals.

 You, however, may not necessarily need to go that far.
 There are other, less drastic ways to fill your engineering skills gap, and outsourcing is one of them.

-Seeking help in collaboration with a hardware engineering and embedded software company based in a country with a higher availability of engineering talent seems like an obvious solution when your local supply is scarce.
+Seeking help in collaboration with a hardware engineering and embedded engineering services company based in a country with a higher availability of engineering talent seems like an obvious solution when your local supply is scarce.
 But while working with remote software developers, who rarely need anything other than their laptop for work, seems straightforward enough, organizing remote embedded development with all the hardware components and tools involved may appear a lot more daunting.

 Daunting, but not impossible.
 Having worked as a business developer on the software engineering market for 15 years and on the IoT market specifically for the last four, I can assure you that outsourcing embedded development is not only doable, but beneficial too.
 Below, I address some of the most common concerns related to the subject.